 Sometimes I just start creating, as I am doing with a metal sculpture in my studio right now.

-Sometimes I design in CAD (which is how I got into 3D printing in the first place!) and then create the form in metal or resin.
+Sometimes I design in CAD (which is how I got into 3D printing in the first place!) and then create the form in metal or filament.

 And sometimes a sculpture evolves as it is created.
 That’s exactly what happened with a recent artwork, 50 Years of Limoncello.